wkerzendorf/radtrans2019/syllabus.md

 ### Assignments

 There will be reading and problem sets assigned on a roughly weekly basis.
 See [Assignments](assignments.md) for a complete listing (forthcoming 2nd week of class).
-Your solutions to the problems will be checked on a monthly basis.
 See the resources.rst in each folder for the assigned watching of videos and reading.
 You will be expected to complete the reading _prior_ to class as not _all_ the reading material will be covered in lecture, but you _will_ need to know it in order to complete the problems.

 Group work on the problem sets is encouraged and you are encouraged to turn in the problem sets with a maximum of 3 names assigned.
 No rule of scholarly activity is more important than giving proper credit to the contributions of others.
 Although you are free to work with classmates on assignments, you must explicitly acknowledge them by name and indicate their contributions in your final write-up.

-Occasionally, you will be required to present solutions to the assigned problems in class.
-It is critical that you come prepared in these cases.
-Class participation will be included as part of your final grade.
+I will attempt to facilitate a peer-review process in the class for the grading process.

+### Schedule

+There is a tentative schedule at (schedule.csv)

 ### Projects